GoogleCloudPlatform/solutions-builder/README.md

 For more information on how to use the CLI, please refer to the [CLI_USAGE.md](docs/CLI_USAGE.md).

-## Development
+## Additional Guides

-- [DEVELOPMENT.md](docs/DEVELOPMENT.md) covers how to contribute this project, code submission process.
+- [cloudshell.md](docs/guides/cloudshell.md) - Step-by-step guidance to run Solutions Builder on Google Cloud Shell.
-- [cloudrun.md](docs/guides/cloudrun.md) covers the guidance if you want to deploy microservice to Cloud Run.
+- [cloudrun.md](docs/guides/cloudrun.md) - The guidance if you want to deploy microservice to Cloud Run.
-- [gke.md](docs/guides/gke.md) covers the overall development guidance on Google Kubernetes Engine.
+- [gke.md](docs/guides/gke.md) - The overall development guidance on Google Kubernetes Engine.

+## Development and contributions

+- [CONTRIBUTIONS.md](CONTRIBUTIONS.md) - How to contribute this project, code submission process.
+- [DEVELOPMENT.md](docs/DEVELOPMENT.md) - Guidances on developing new templates, modules, and components.

 ## Troubleshooting